Kato hayabusa sento-tai

 Kato hayabusa sento-tai (加藤隼戦闘隊) a.k.a.
 Colonel Tateo Katō's Flying Squadron (64th Sentai) and a.k.a.
 Colonel Kato's Falcon Squadron is a 1944 black and white Japanese film directed by Kajiro Yamamoto.

-It is a war film with special effects directed by Eiji Tsuburaya, best known for his work on the Godzilla and Ultraman franchises.
+A war film detailing the missions of a squadron in the Imperial Japanese Army Air Service, this film features special effects directed by Eiji Tsuburaya, best known for his work on the Godzilla and Ultraman franchises.